 Note that a pre-SIB (an inserted scan path before the shift-cell) such as the one shown in Figure 6 or a post-SIB (an inserted scan path after the shift-cell) are not the only IJTAG scan path reconfiguration mechanism.
-In the P1687 IJTAG standard, control points are separate entities from insertion points.
+In the 1687 IJTAG standard, control points are separate entities from insertion points.
 Therefore, an IJTAG serial scan architecture can be crafted with one or more control bits in one place or distributed throughout the instrument network while the actual multiplexor that performs the insertion is actually located somewhere else on the network.
-To facilitate this, P1687 IJTAG describes separately the scan registers that are the source of the multiplexor enable, the multiplexor and any logic function needed to create the actual multiplexor select signal.
-Although this configuration is not explicitly named in the IJTAG standard, this type of scan path architecture could be viewed as a 'distributed SIB' (Figure 7).
+To facilitate this, 1687 IJTAG describes separately the scan registers that are the source of the multiplexor enable, the multiplexor and any logic function needed to create the actual multiplexor select signal.